I have been dissatisfied with money all my life.

 And so began my journey into self employment — the world of figuring things out as you go along, working days, nights and weekends, often, and certainly in my case, with no immediate substantial financial reward.
 It is a world in which you face your own incessant fears and doubts, not at all helped by the anxiety and skepticism of those around you.

 So, here I am in my late thirties, staring at this lifelong dissatisfaction with money and deciding I’ve got to do something about it.
 I’ve got to get to the bottom of why life has been, and is great, in so many ways, except the money thing.

 Education and opportunities ✓

 On my 37th birthday I wrote a letter to myself and started thinking deeply about what my issues with money may be.
-They says, when the student is ready the teacher will appear….
+They say, when the student is ready the teacher will appear….
 Enter Jen Sincero’s, ‘You Are A Badass At Making Money’.
-I didn’t know it was so popular when I bought it, it just spoke to me as I scrolled through Amazon.
+It spoke to me as I scrolled through Amazon.

-Plus I’m doing this self work at 5am in the morning when I can’t afford to disturb my light sleeper of a toddler or our nervy dog while I’m creeping around avoiding squeaky floorboards and squawking toys while I’m trying to find my notebook in all its beautiful physicalness.
+I’m doing this self work at 5am in the morning.
+I can’t afford to disturb my light sleeper of a toddler or our nervy dog while I’m creeping around avoiding squeaky floorboards and squawking toys while I’m trying to find my notebook in all its beautiful physicalness.